nodejs/node/doc/api/http2.md

 });
 ```

-*Note*: The `options.selectPadding` function is invoked once for *every*
+The `options.selectPadding` function is invoked once for *every* HEADERS and
-HEADERS and DATA frame.
-This has a definite noticeable impact on
+DATA frame.
+This has a definite noticeable impact on performance.
-performance.

 ### Error Handling